IhsenBen/stockfetch/README.md

-## Have no Idea what I'm doing

-Trying to get an accurate black sholes model estimation with Typescript for european warrants.

-## Why?
+## What is this?

-Learning options pricing, Trpc, and ✨**VolaTility ArBiTrAgE**✨.
+A personal project to help me learn stock options pricing, European warrants and Black–Scholes model.

 ## The Plan

-Provide a reactive form that returns useful live data from a trpc subscption to asses trade republic warrants.
+Hook this to a SPA or a Chrome extension that returns useful live data from a tRPC subscription to asses my trade republic warrants.

+## TODO:
+- [] Backtest these functions
+- [] Set up a Scraping Endpoint with Puppeteer or Scraping Bee (unfortunately Trade Republic doesn't provide an API)
+- [] Build the SPA with Next js, Formik, MUI and Zod
+- [] Containerize it